 It was only a few years ago when cryptocurrency and blockchain research was a tiny and mostly confused field.
 That’s no longer the case!
 Research is growing rapidly and finding mainstream scholarly acceptance.
-For instance, the vibrancy and high-quality of Calls for Papers is encouraging.
+To highlight a data point, the vibrancy and high-quality of Calls for Papers—to say nothing of the massive number of publications—is encouraging.

-This page is an attempt to detail the breadth and depth of cryptocurrency and blockchain research.
+This short description is an attempt to detail the breadth and depth of cryptocurrency and blockchain research.
 It will be frequently updated as the field grows and the landscape changes.
 I invite contributions and feedback.

-See Research Centers, Labs, and Classes for further information about active research and educational offerings.
+See also Research Centers, Labs, and Classes for further information about active research and educational offerings.